eFinder

 “The debate has now shifted to courts and State governments.
 The U.S. Congress has declined to pass comprehensive legislation regulating social media.”

-INSUFFICIENT EVIDENCE — No evidence in archive to verify legislative activity shifts.
+No evidence found in web search, cross-references, or Wikipedia to confirm legislative activity or debate shifts.

 “At least 20 States enacted laws last year on social media usage and children, according to the nonpartisan National Conference of State Legislatures.”